liqsides/Liquidator-V1/README.md

 # Liquidator-V1
-A liquidator script that functions for the QIDAO Protocol on the Polygon Network.
+A liquidator script for the QIDAO Protocol on the Polygon Network.

 ## Setup